RomayLala/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script writes the output of the `ls -la` command to a file named `ls_cwd_content`.
 If the file already exists, it is overwritten.
 If it does not exist, it is created.
 This script duplicates the last line of the file `iacta`.
 This script deletes all regular files with a `.js` extension that are present in the current directory and all its subfolders.
+This script counts the number of directories and sub-directories in the current directory.It includes hidden directories but not current and parent directories.